noddac/Crypto-Helper-Bot/README.md

 **Commands:**
 - `?help` Shows a help menu
-- `?info` Shows some information about the bot
 - `?invite` Shows the [invite link](https://discord.com/oauth2/authorize?client_id=827437359036760064&permissions=8&scope=bot) of the bot
 - `?join` Shows the [invite link](https://discord.gg/Q9stTbAHNF) for the supporter server
 - `?ping` Shows the bot latency